 A fuel-cell electric vehicle uses on-board fuel cells to generate electricity from hydrogen and oxygen and power an electric motor.
 A fuel-cell vehicle only takes a few minutes to refuel, has a range of about 500 km, and emits only water from its exhaust.

-Fuel cell vehicles are expected to grow in popularity, but right now in 2019, there are only two model available in B.C. – the Hyundai Nexo and Toyota Mirai, which is currently only available to fleet buyers.
+Fuel cell vehicles are expected to grow in popularity, but as of 2019, there are only two models available in B.C. – the Hyundai Nexo and Toyota Mirai, which are currently only available to fleet buyers.
 The other thing to consider is that there are only two public hydrogen refuelling stations currently in B.C.
 One is located at Surrey's Powertech Labs, (a subsidiary of BC Hydro) and the other is operated by Shell, at 8686 Granville St, Vancouver.